opt-nc/setup-duckdb-action/README.md

 ### `version`

 **Not Required** The version you want to install.
+If no version defined :
+- if repository variable DUCKDB_VERSION set, it will be used
+- else if organization variable DUCK_DB_VERSION set, it will be used,
-If no version defined, the latest version will be installed.
+- else the latest version will be installed.

 ## Example usage